County Antrim

 Mater Infirmorum Hospital

-Acute hospital with 236 beds, first opened in 1883 on Crumlin Road and known as Bedeque House.
-Founded by the Sisters of Mercy, but non-denominational.
-Replaced by a new building on Mountveiw Terrace in 1900 and was recognized as a university teaching hospital in 1909, associated with the Queen’s University Medical School.
-A maternity unit opened in 1945, in 1952 a Neruopsychiatry department opened – the first to be based in an acute hospital.
-Only became fully integrated in the NHS in 1972.
-Mixed era buildings – from late Victorian and Edwardian to ?1970s glass curtain-wall block.
-A new Day Procedure Unit opened in 2001, and a radiology department in 2007. refs and sources: Rory S Casement, ‘History of the Mater Infirmorum Hospitals’ in The Ulster Medical Journal, 38 (1) 31 Oct 1968 pp. 62-75
+The Mater Infirmorum was recognized as a university teaching hospital in 1909, associated with the Queen’s University Medical School.
+A maternity unit opened in 1945, and in 1952 a neuro-psychiatry department opened – the first to be based in an acute hospital.
+The hospital was not transferred to the NHS in 1948, but became integrated in the NHS in 1972.
+A new Day Procedure Unit opened in 2001, and a radiology department in 2007.
+[References and sources: Rory S Casement, ‘History of the Mater Infirmorum Hospitals’ in The Ulster Medical Journal, 38 (1) 31 Oct 1968 pp. 62-75: The Builder, 29 Sept.
+1894; 19 Sept.
+1896; 5 May 1900, p.450.]

 Musgrave Park Hospital